Uni Dual Offer Course

 If accepted, you will receive an offer to TAFE SA and-on successful completion of the TAFE SA qualification-an offer to University with no further application required.

 - View our Uni Dual Offer Courses list

-- The Associate Degree in Electronic Engineering has provisional professional recognition and accreditation by Engineers Australia.
+- The Associate Degree in Electronic Engineering has full professional recognition and accreditation by Engineers Australia.
 It is the only course at this level in South Australia to have received this prestigious accreditation.
 This means that it meets national and international quality benchmarks and it offers satisfactory preparation for graduates to enter the profession at the Engineering Associate level.
 Graduates with this qualification are recognised in all countries that are signatories to the Dublin Accord: Canada, Ireland , Korea, New Zealand, South Africa, United Kingdom and the United States.

 - TAFE SA course duration is 24 months